Developing Yogic Methods for Psychedelic Healing

 The PYRC emerges from years of community-validated work:

-workshops delivered through the Psychedelic Yoga Meetup
+workshops delivered through the Psychedelic Yoga Meetup, the vast majority of them free

 member community engaged